Transformers for dynamical systems learn transfer operators in-context

-To test this hypothesis, we extract the empirical transition matrix of the transformer on the space of length-$k$ delay vectors $\hat{\mathbf{y}}_t$ by aggregating multi-step predictions from the model $\hat{p}(x_{t+1}\mid \mathbf{x}_C)$.
+To test this possibility, we extract the empirical transition matrix of the transformer on the space of length-$k$ delay vectors $\hat{\v{y}}_t$ by aggregating multi-step predictions from the model $\hat{p}(x_{t+1}\mid \v{x}_C)$.
 Briefly, across Test-OOD we tabulate each distinct $k$-gram ($\v{x}_k$, $k<C$), and we group together all context sequences $\v{x}_C$ that end in that $k$-gram.
 For each unique $k$-gram, we randomly-sample from all matching context sequences and predict the frequency of the next token $x_{t+1}$.
-By repeating this process separately for each $k$-gram, we can estimate a transfer operator on the time-delayed sequence $p(\mathbf{\hat{y}}_{t+1}\mid \mathbf{\hat{y}}_t) \equiv p(x_{t+1},x_t,...,x_{t-k} | x_t,x_{t-1},...,x_{t-k-1})$.
+By repeating this process separately for each $k$-gram, we estimate a transfer operator on the time-delayed sequence $\hat{p}(\v{\hat{y}}_{t+1}\mid \v{\hat{y}}_t) \equiv \hat{p}(x_{t+1},x_t,...,x_{t-k} | x_t,x_{t-1},...,x_{t-k-1})$.
 This row-stochastic transition matrix describes the model-implied dynamics on the lag-$k$ state space embedding of the univariate Test-OOD time series.
+In dynamical systems theory, this transition matrix represents a coarse-grained estimate of the Perron-Frobenius operator, which describes how dynamical systems evolve distributions of trajectories over time \cite{cvitanovic2016chaos}.

-We compare the empirical operator to the ground truth operator $p(\mathbf{y}_{t+1}\mid \mathbf{y}_t)$, which we estimate from the \textit{fully-observed} state space using Ulam's method, which discretizes the full multivariate phase space and tabulates all transition rates between pairs of regions \cite{ulam1960collection}.
-We observe that the leading eigenvalues (ranked by $\abs{\lambda_i}$) closely match, implying that the transformer captures the dominant timescales associated with the Perron-Frobenius operator propagating the dynamics (Fig. \ref{fig:operator}B).
+We compare the empirical operator to the ground truth operator $p(\v{y}_{t+1}\mid \v{y}_t)$, which we estimate from the \textit{fully-observed} state space using Ulam's method: we discretize the full multivariate phase space and tabulate all transition rates between pairs of regions \cite{ulam1960collection}.
+We observe that the leading eigenvalues (ranked by $\abs{\lambda_i}$) closely match, implying that the transformer captures the dominant timescales associated with the Perron-Frobenius operator propagating the dynamics (Fig. \ref{fig:operator}A).
 The corresponding eigenfunctions represent the stationary distribution $\pi^{(0)}$ and subleading eigenfunctions $\pi^{(1)}$, $\pi^{(2)}$ corresponding to long-lived metastable trapping regions, known as \textit{almost-invariant sets} \cite{froyland2003detecting}.
-These eigenfunctions occur in pairs due to symmetry (Fig. \ref{fig:operator}A).
+These eigenfunctions occur in pairs due to symmetry (Fig. \ref{fig:operator}B).

-To confirm that the onset of OOD generalization during training arises from test-time inference of the underlying propagator, we directly compare the Test-OOD loss to the KL divergence $D_{KL}(\pi^{(0)} \parallel \hat{\pi}^{(0)})$ between the true and model-implied invariant distributions.
-Across hundreds of unique pairs of systems, we observe consistent correlation between Test-OOD loss and distributional distance (Fig. \ref{fig:operator}C).
-We thus conclude that, as the transformer's out-of-distribution performance improves, it learns in-context an increasingly accurate estimate of the Perron-Frobenius operator of the fully-observed true system.